chrcarrizosa/shinyseg/docs/docs/examples/example3.md

 In this family, there are two disease phenotypes: one relatively mild and common, and one more rare and severe.
 It is hypothesized that the rare autosomal variant found in some members (indicated by + or –) could be associated with increased risks for both.
+Henceforth, we will assume complete dominance.

 ## Simplified models {#simplified-models}

-In a first approach, we will ignore onset/censoring ages by switching to the `Liability class` mode and declaring age-independent classes.
+Initially, we will disregard onset/censoring ages by switching to the `Liability class` mode and declaring age-independent classes.

-The most basic strategy would be to also disregard the distinction between both phenotypes and treat both as the same “affected”.
-For instance, let’s assume that we suspect the phenocopy rate and penetrance for the mild phenotype to be 20% and 70%, respectively, and we decide to apply these values to all pedigree members:
+The most basic strategy would be to also disregard the distinction between both phenotypes and treat both as the same.
+For instance, let’s say that we suspect the phenocopy rate and penetrance for the mild phenotype to be 20% and 70%, respectively, and we decide to apply these values to all pedigree members:

 <img src={require("./img/ex3-lclass1-tab.png").default} style={{maxHeight:"185px"}} />

-With this setup, we would obtain moderate evidence for pathogenicity, as shown below.
+With this setup, we would obtain *moderate* evidence for pathogenicity, as shown below.
 The sensitivity analysis also indicates that increasing the ratio of the penetrance-to-phenocopy rate would increase the evidence.

 <img src={require("./img/ex3-lclass1-flb.png").default} style={{maxHeight:"550px"}} />